-DATES: Comments on the FONSI must be provided in writing to NASA on or before February 23, 1996.
+DATE: Comments on the FONSI must be provided in writing to NASA on or before (insert date 30 days from date of publication in the Federal Register).

 ADDRESSES: Written comments should be addressed to Ms. Elizabeth Beyer, NASA Headquarters, Code SLP, 300 E Street SW, Washington, DC 20546.
 The Environmental Assessment (EA) prepared for the NEAR mission which supports this FONSI may be reviewed at the following locations: